 This course will prepare the student to be successful on the NCLEX-RN exam and focus on strategies for professional and career development.
 Three computer lab hours per week.
-Review Testing fee is \$350.
-Fees will also be required by the state in which the student plans to sit for the NCLEX-RN (TN \$100) and the NCLEX testing center (\$200).
+Students will need to be prepared to pay costs required by the state in which the student plans to sit for the NCLEX-RN.
+(TN \$100) and the NCLEX testing center (\$200).